-However as there are many countries with low GDP (which is typically used to determine the economic performance of a whole country or region, and to make international comparisons.)
-EFSLI setup the EFSLI Special Attendance Fund (SAF) in 2004.
+However, there are many countries with low GDP (typically used to determine the economic performance of a whole country or region and to make international comparisons.)
+EFSLI set up the EFSLI Special Attendance Fund (SAF) in 2004.

 The Special Attendance Fund depends entirely on donations.